Skin Care Strategies to Heal After Chemotherapy

 This is also a common drug reaction usually occurring within 36 hours of drug exposure and the lesions rarely last for more than 24 hours.
 However, on giving the drug again the skin reactions may develop within minutes.

-The main drugs associated with causing urticaria are the anti-biotics penicillins, sulfonamides and NSAIDs (9).
+The main drugs associated with causing urticaria are the antibiotics penicillin, sulfonamides and NSAIDs (9).
 Management of urticaria involves stopping the causative agent and treatment with anti-histamines.

 Typically described as reddish patches covered with large dry silvery scales.
 Psoriasis is an autoimmune condition where the body’s immune system attacks the skin cells.
 Some drugs are associated with psoriasis in persons with no prior history of this skin condition (interferon alfa) or occasionally can worsen pre-existing psoriasis (interferon alfa and interleukin-2).